SimonSurfer/PirateBox-FrontEnd/README.md

 # This branch is currently broken.
-Please dont' try to use in a live PirateBox
+Please don't try to use in a live PirateBox

 # PirateBox-Responsive